-As long as you have a valid ID and can give a recent proof of address, you are able to open an account with an online trading platform such as Interactive Brokers or DeGiro and start investing in shares, bonds, and the likes.
+As long as you have a valid ID and can give a recent proof of address, you are able to open an account with an online trading platform such as Interactive Brokers and start investing in shares, bonds, and the likes.

 HANDPICKED RELATED CONTENT

 - 12 Reasons Women Must Invest

-Unlike what Irene thought, it is possible to invest in the stock market with little money, say USD 1,000.
+Unlike what Irene thought, it is possible to invest in the stock market with little money, say EUR 1,000.

-And with the above, you would have a low-cost, well-diversified, and balanced portfolio that would serve you well over the long run, even as you transition from a beginner to an experienced investor.
+You would then have a low-cost, well-diversified, and balanced portfolio that would serve you well over the long run, even as you transition from a beginner to an experienced investor.

 (Note: you could technically start investing with less than EUR 1,000.
 But because online trading platforms typically have minimum transaction fees, it would not be very economical to do so with smaller amounts).